Zeleo/recurrence-expression/README.md

 # recurrence-expression

 This library defines a JSON schema for expressing recurrence patterns.
-It's a Java library written in Clojure.
+It is a Java library written in Clojure.

-Recurrence pattern is the pattern of date and time you establish when you say, for example, "Let's meet every Tuesday at 9:30am".
-Recurrence expression lets you specify these patterns in JSON.
+A recurrence pattern is a pattern of date and time that you establish when you say for example, "Let's meet every Tuesday at 9:30am".
+A recurrence expression lets you specify such patterns in JSON.

 Here is an example of a recurrence expression: